 When an employer handles a disability case, it’s important that they maintain confidentiality to avoid compliance challenges such as Health Insurance Portability and Accountability Act (HIPAA) violations.

 Now, let’s review three critical areas: the essential functions of a job, qualifying disabilities and reasonable accommodations.

 Generally, no. That can be frustrating for employees seeking assistance with the cost of hearing aids.
 Hearing aids are among “personal use” devices that workers use both at work and off the job.
 Other personal-use examples include prosthetic limbs and wheelchairs.12

 The ADA and most federal laws do not cover freelancers and independent contractors.
 That said, most accommodations truly are simple and free/low-cost to implement.
 There’s nothing saying businesses can’t try to accommodate freelancers or independent contractors.
 As JAN and the Department of Labor explains, 58 percent of accommodations are absolutely free.13

 Now, when it comes to temp workers, either the employer or the staffing firm (usually both) do need to follow the ADA and provide reasonable accommodations.
 To avoid confusion and delay, the contracts between the employer and staffing firm should address which organization provides accommodations and the procedures to follow.14

-For additional efficiency, many employers designate a point person for accommodations requests.
-To make contact easier on applicants, it’s best to include more than one method of getting in touch, for example, both email and phone.
+For additional efficiency, many employers designate a point person for accommodation requests.
+To make contact easier on applicants, it’s best to include more than one method of getting in touch; for example, both email and phone.
 Examples of possible accommodations during applications or hiring include: